Ex-risks/Ex-Cursus/README.md

 # Ex-Cursus

-Ex-Cursus, from its Latin *cursus*, a course, a running, the track a thing takes — is an interface to a series of agent-based, simulation experiments that investigates more-than-human ecologies of movement using cartographic drawing.
-Large-mammal migration routes are not fixed at birth.
-Animals learn routes, transmit them socially, and reconstruct them across unfamiliar terrain over successive generations.
-A route can become an inheritance.
-When does inherited habit become place?
+Ex-Cursus takes its name from the Latin cursus: a course, a running, the track a thing takes.
+I developed the project between 2021 and 2022 as an interface to a series of agent-based simulations, using cartographic drawing to investigate more-than-human ecologies of movement.

-The simulations take the wolf pack as their moving unit.
-Wolves are useful here because their paths arise neither from individual intention nor from migration alone, but from relations: cohesion within the pack, pursuit of prey, avoidance of rival scent, territorial memory, and seasonal change.
-Their movement is social, ecological, and cumulative.
-Each agent follows a small set of local rules: maintain its heading, remain with the pack, move toward prey, withdraw from rival scent, follow the bearing of the season.

-No rule draws a route.
-Each step becomes a short line.
-As packs return across successive seasons, those lines accumulate and thicken into corridors.
-The resulting map is the movement’s residue.
+The work began with migration.
+In several large-mammal species, routes are not wholly innate.
+Route knowledge can be learned socially, carried across generations, and rebuilt when a population enters unfamiliar terrain.
+A path, in this sense, can be inherited.
+I wanted to know when repeated movement becomes memory—and when memory becomes infrastructure.

+This led me to the wolf pack: a social body whose movement exceeds any one animal.
+Its paths emerge through relations among pack members, prey, territory, rival scent, memory, and season.
+The simulation is not a validated ecological model of wolf behaviour but is a speculative approximation informed through David Mech and Luigi Boitani accounts of wolf social organisation, predation, territorial scent-marking, and seasonal movement.
+Its broader premise draws on Aldo Leopold’s account of the wolf as inseparable from the ecological system it inhabits.

+Each agent in the simulation follows five local rules: hold course, remain with the pack, pursue prey, avoid rival scent, and follow the season’s bearing.
+At every step, its displacement becomes a short line.
+No agent sees the whole route.
+No rule contains the final map.
+Across successive seasons, repeated passages gather and thicken into corridors.
+The map is not laid over movement.
+It is movement, accumulated.ment, accumulated.

 ## The Movement Model